jackcarey/web-components/packages/reveal-presentation/DOCUMENTATION.md

 ## Properties

 -   `plugins`: An array of [plugin](https://revealjs.com/plugins/) objects.
 By default this component enables Highlight, Markdown, and Notes plugins.

+## Styling

--   `theme`: A string representing the theme name to import from Reveal.js [built-in themes](https://revealjs.com/themes/).
+The component does nothing to provide styles.
+Look at Reveal.js [built-in themes](https://revealjs.com/themes/).